JennEYoon/learn-mldl/udemy/udemy-wcc/wcc-logs.md

   * Section 5: Logistic Regression
   * Section 6: KNN
   * Me talk about concepts, not sure if my explanations matched class on a couple of items.
 Guess on what was discussed.
 Was fine.
+  * Logistic Regression did use sigmoid function, dummy variable, also prediction with 0 to 1 probability range, so I was correct.

 #### 9/24 WCC
   * Section 7: Naive Bayes Classifier (videos 26-31, 45 min) and